-- The research track record of the applicant and international standing in their field. - The quality, ambition and originality of the proposed research vision and programme, and how it will advance research and innovation.
-The proposed programme of research is expected to be transformative, and represent a step change for the field of research which will likely yield significant benefits to UK science. - The suitability of the research environment (UK university or research institution). - At Stage 2, the Committee will also consider the justification of resources and whether the proposed research programme represent good value for money.
+- The outstanding research track record of the applicant and international standing in their field. - The quality, ambition and originality of the proposed research vision and programme, and how it will advance research and innovation. - The suitability of the research environment (UK university or research institution).